-Industry welcomes the Federal Government’s revived commitment to ensuring greater compliance and lawfulness among all registered organisations by pressing ahead with the Fair Work (Registered Organisations) Amendment (Ensuring Integrity) Bill 2017, knows as the Ensuring Integrity Bill.
+Industry welcomes the Federal Government’s revived commitment to ensuring greater compliance and lawfulness among all registered organisations by pressing ahead with the Fair Work (Registered Organisations) Amendment (Ensuring Integrity) Bill 2017, known as the Ensuring Integrity Bill.

 It comes amid law-breaking union officials grabbing headlines in recent weeks with widespread calls for CFMMEU Victorian leader John Setka to step down following alleged comments about anti-domestic violence campaigner Rosie Batty, among of string of other alleged offences.